punitarani/notes/Blockchain/0 Blockchain.md

 - **Transparency**: A fundamental characteristic of blockchain technology that promotes accountability and trust among its participants.
 - **Mining**: The process of adding new transactions to a blockchain through the solving of cryptographic puzzles, which is essential for the maintenance and security of the network.
 - **Regulation**: A necessary aspect of blockchain technology that helps to ensure its stability and legitimacy and addresses potential legal and security issues.

+## Applications of Blockchain

+Business networks and transactions have existed for centuries.
+Over a billion transactions are processed every day.
+When multiple parties are involved, the process becomes more complex and inefficient.

+The main challenges of business networks are:

+- **Trust**: Trust each other to exchange information and perform transactions.
+- **Transparency**: See the state of the network and the transactions that have occurred.
+- **Efficiency**: Perform transactions quickly and efficiently.
+- **Security**: Network is secure and that their data is protected.
+- **Privacy**: Data is private and not shared with other parties unless necessary.
+- **Scalability**: Network can handle the volume of transactions.

+Blockchain allows for the creation of a system that established identity in a network, executes transactions, and stores data.

+Instead of building a network by chaining parties linearly, blockchain allows for the creation of a shared network where all parties are connected to each other.

+Private programs updating private data in a private network is replaced with a shared ledger that is updated by shared programs on a shared network.

+This reduces times, cost and risk with processing transactions while increasing trust, transparency and efficiency.

+Blockchain isn't meant to replace existing databases, it is meant to be used in conjunction with them.
+Traditional databases are optimized for simple data storage and retrieval, while blockchain is optimized for processing transactions.

+Some general applications of blockchain are:

+- **Cryptocurrency**: Blockchain was originally created as the underlying technology for Bitcoin, and is still widely used for this purpose.
+- **Supply chain management**: Track goods as they move through a supply chain, increasing transparency and reducing the risk of fraud.
+- **Digital identity management**: Securely store and manage personal information, giving individuals more control over their own data.
+- **Voting systems**: Create secure and transparent voting systems that are resistant to tampering.
+- **Property management**: Manage and transfer ownership of property and other assets.
+- **Healthcare**: Securely store and manage sensitive patient information, improving data privacy and sharing.
+- **Financial services**: Streamline and secure financial transactions, such as remittances and cross-border payments.